 - Co-production, or having the child say the word at the same time as the SLP or caregiver

-Many parents report that while speech therapy helps make some small and marginal gains, their child’s struggles continue to be significant.
+Many parents report that while speech therapy helps make small and marginal gains, their child’s struggles remain significant.

-While speech therapy is phenomenal at helping to learn methods and options for working around the challenges caused by apraxia of speech, pediatric chiropractic care seeks to uniquely address the root cause.
+While speech therapy is phenomenal at helping to learn methods and options for working around the challenges caused by apraxia of speech, pediatric chiropractic care seeks to address the root cause uniquely.

-The first thing that must be done to find out if subluxation is involved is to have a trained Pediatric Experience doctor go through the PX Clinical Process.
+The first thing that must be done to determine if subluxation is involved is to have a trained Pediatric Experience doctor go through the PX Clinical Process.
 Your child’s case history (especially birth history) can provide all sorts of clues as to whether or not subluxation is involved.
-But most importantly, the neurological stress scans run by your PX Doc will be able to determine if subluxation and dysautonomia are involved at all.
+But most importantly, the neurological stress scans run by your PX Doc will determine if subluxation and dysautonomia are involved.

 The images above are from the INSiGHT Neurological Stress scans taken on a child with significant apraxia of speech.
 The scan on the left is a NeuroThermal scan, depicting the presence of dysautonomia in the upper cervical region known to most influence the processing and integration of speech.
 And the scan on the right is an EMG (neuromuscular) scan, showing significant amounts of tension and asymmetry in the area that houses the nerves and muscles responsible for forming and expressing speech.

-The goal of a trained PX Doctor is not to treat or cure the apraxia of speech, but simply to address the interference that may be contributing to the child’s health challenges.
+The goal of a trained PX Doctor is not to treat or cure the apraxia of speech but to address the interference that may be contributing to the child’s health challenges.

 How We Find Out if We Can Help

-Today, Enzo from our story above is thriving!
-He no longer has an apraxia diagnosis, and his sensory integration disorder and immune challenges are gone as well!
+Today, Enzo, from our story above, is thriving!
+He no longer has an apraxia diagnosis, and his sensory integration disorder and immune challenges are also gone!
 He’s thriving in school, has a ton of fun with his friends, and loves to tell all sorts of stories and funny jokes to anyone who will listen!

-There is so much that can be done to help a child heal and restore neurologically, and the sooner you start, the better the results can be!
+So much can be done to help a child heal and restore neurologically, and the sooner you start, the better the results can be!